Skip to main content

 Butterfly

 Butterfly lighting, also known as Paramount lighting, became a staple set up for Hollywood photographers of the 1930s.
-It is characterised by the butterfly shaped shadow directly beneath the nose and the sharp sculpting of the cheek bones.
-It is not for everyone and a lean, clean cut face with prominent cheekbones is preferable.
+It is characterised by the butterfly-shaped shadow directly beneath the nose and the sharp sculpting of the cheekbones.
+It is not for everyone, and a lean, clean-cut face with prominent cheekbones is preferable.
 It is produced, again, by tilting the strobe down and placing it quite high and directly in front of the model.
 It is not a good idea to place the strobe so high or so close that the nose shadow touches or extends over the mouth.

 portrait photography butterfly lighting